You are here

 Espresso & Gelato Bar at the National Gallery of Art

 As the seasons change, so do the tasty treats offered at the National Gallery of Art’s Espresso & Gelato Bar.
-Take a break from exploring some of the gallery’s 141,000 works on display, and satisfy your appetite with a variety of harvest-inspired baked cakes, pumpkin cheesecake and seasonal muffins, including the always-popular pumpkin spiced variety.
-Just add a hot apple cider from the Espresso Bar, and then you’re ready to explore even more.
+Take a break from exploring some of the gallery’s 141,000 works on display and satisfy your appetite with a variety of harvest-inspired baked goods, including a pumpkin pie with cinnamon meringue, a pear cranberry upside-down cake, a pecan tart or the always classic pumpkin doughnut.
+Just add a hot apple cider or apple cider-spiced chai latte from the Espresso Bar, and then you’re ready to explore even more.

 6th & Constitution Ave NW, Washington, DC 20565